tinavanschelt/tinavanschelt/content/posts/limerick.md

 This weekend, after three months of COVID-inflicted self-isolation and under somewhat different, slightly more surreal circumstances than we had planned, we’ll be leaving Limerick for The Netherlands - with new friends and another home to miss.

 Saying goodbye has been bittersweet and we've been doing a fair amount of reflection on our daily dog walks.
-In the process, I’ve made a list of some of the things I’m going to miss (or remember fondly) about our time in Treaty City.
+In the process, I’ve made a list of some of the things I’m going to miss about our time in Treaty City.

 ##### The Running Community